Olga Chekhova: Biography

 During the year of the 1917 October Revolution, Chekhova divorced her husband but kept his name.
-In the first year of the revolution, she joined a cabaret-theatre group called Sorokonozhka (The Little Centipede), as the troupe consisted of twenty members and only forty feet.
-Chekhova also was given a part in a silent movie, Anya Kraeva.
-The following year, in 1918, she was given roles in Cagliostro and in The Last Adventure of Arsène Lupin.
+In the first year of the revolution, she joined a cabaret-theatre group called Sorokonozhka (The Little Centipede), as the troupe consisted of twenty members and forty feet.
+Chekhova also was given a part in a silent movie, Anya Kraeva, in 1917.
+In 1918, she was given roles in Cagliostro and in The Last Adventure of Arsène Lupin.
 Although part of the social circle around the Moscow Art Theatre, she never played a role there, despite her later claims to having her first theatre role in The Cherry Orchard.

 She managed to get a travel passport from the Soviet government, possibly in exchange for her cooperation, which led to permission to leave Russia.
 She was accompanied by a Soviet agent on a train to Vienna, then she moved to Berlin in 1920.
 That same year, she married Frederick Yaroshi, though they divorced in 1921.
 Her first cinema role in Germany was in F. W. Murnau silent movie Schloß Vogelöd (1921).
 She played in Max Reinhardt's productions at UFA.
 She made the successful transition from silent film to talkies.
 In the 1930s, she rose to become one of the brightest stars of the Third Reich and was admired by Adolf Hitler.
 She appeared in such films as The Hymn of Leuthen although she preferred comedies.
 In 1936 she married for the third time, to Marcel Robbins, which ended in divorce in 1938.